 If there’s one thing most of our clients have in common, it would be the struggle within our personal relationships.
-Healthy relationships are a sign of vitality, purpose, compassion, and a sense of worth.
+A healthy relationship is a sign of vitality, purpose, compassion, and a sense of worth.
 They are also incredibly complex and for some, seemingly unachievable.
 Why do so many of us struggle to maintain healthy relationships?
 This question is often at the heart of what brings people into therapy.

 WHAT ARE THE BUIDING BLOCKS OF A HEALTHY RELATIONSHIP?